Overview

 - Under conditions, select the

-type - Define the metadata
+metadatatype - Define the metadata

-you want to check, e.g. “tier” or “plan” - Select the rule we just created and add it to the ruleset
+valueyou want to trigger, e.g. “free”, and thefieldyou want to check, e.g. “tier” or “plan” - Select the rule we just created and add it to the ruleset

 Step 3 - Include user metadata in request

 The Waystone API is a superset of the OpenAI API.
-We make use of the metadata
+We make use of themetadata field to identify users and apply the arbitrary metadata you define to them.

 To assign user metadata, simply add the user’s unique ID in your application to the Waystone request

 and provide their tier in the metadata.
-This is sent as a JSON string in the metadata
+This is sent as a JSON string in the metadata field of the request.

 Going further